prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 > "Long-term thinking is simple once you are the master of your short-term desires." -Unknown

 When you can give-up short-term desires, long-term thinking becomes easy.
-As generally in long-term thinking, we need to do some sacrifices in short-term.
+As generally in long-term thinking, we need to make some sacrifices in the short-term.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>